 You can use this serverless application via:

-The AWS console: Inside the AWS Lambda Service, choose the “Browse serverless app repository” option to create your function.
-Select “sqs-dlq-replay" application in the Public applications repository.
+The AWS Management Console: Inside the Lambda service, choose the “Browse serverless app repository” option to create your function.
+Select “sqs-dlq-replay" application in the public applications repository.
 Then, configure the application with the default SQS parameters and the replay feature parameters.

-The serverless framework, as described by Yan Cui in this blog post.
+The Serverless Framework, as described by Yan Cui in this blog post.

-Your own Cloudformation template with the use of `AWS::ServerlessRepo::Application` resource, as described in the documentation.
+Your own CloudFormation template with the use of `AWS::ServerlessRepo::Application` resource, as described in the documentation.

-Here is an example of a AWS Clouformation template using our SAR application:
+Here is an example of an AWS CloudFormation template using the SAR application:

 AWSTemplateFormatVersion: '2010-09-09'